To schedule bagpipe lessons or for more information, please contact Bob through the Contact page.

 Beginning instruction overview:

-For students new to the bagpipes, regardless of whether you have any experience on another instrument (which does help), all students begin on the practice chanter (pictured at left).
+For students new to the bagpipes, regardless of whether you have any experience on another instrument (which does help), all students begin on the practice chanter (pictured above).
 After acquiring a certain degree of competence on the practice chanter students are ready to move to the Great Highland Bagpipes.
 This is a difficult transition even for the best and most gifted students, and requires a serious commitment to the instrument (not least because a decent set of bagpipes will cost over $1,000).